 The seizure times recorded in the Seer app provided useful information for a seizure risk gauge.
 However, forecasts are likely to become much more powerful with other sources of information.

 Our next research project is testing whether data from the Seer app and a Fitbit smartwatch can improve our ability to measure people’s seizure cycles and other risk factors.
 This new study is called ‘Tracking Seizure Cycles’ and we are currently enrolling participants.
-To participate in the study, click here to contact us.
+To participate in the study, email us at email@example.com.

 The Fitbit records activity (step count), heart rate, and sleep quality — all factors that may influence seizure risk.
 If you would like to find out more about this ongoing study, please contact the lead investigator, Dr Pip Karoly (details below).